tadpol/ucr/README.md

 done
 ```

-Or you want to always run the version here:
+Or symlink them so you always run the version in the repo:

 ```zsh
 for e in *(*N); do